Solar power by country: Armenia

 Armenia due its geographical and climate properties is well-suited for the solar energy utilization.
 According to the Ministry of Energy Infrastructure and Natural Resources of Armenia the country is capable of producing 1850 kWh/m2 per year.
 For comparison European countries are capable of around 1000 kWh/m2 per year on average.
 Two main panel types utilized in Armenia are the photovoltaic and thermal solar panels.
-The country is aiming to invest heavy in the segment of renewable energy, as that arises from the geopolitical situation in the region, where Armenia has tenuous relations with some competitive (due to distance) oil-reach suppliers of the region.
+The country is aiming to invest heavy in the segment of renewable energy, as that arises from the geopolitical situation in the region, where Armenia has tenuous relations with some competitive (due to distance) oil-rich suppliers of the region.
 Thus, besides the investment in the sector by the state - e.g. providing finance for solar energy utilization for rural areas, Armenia also prepared a suitable legislative base to help attract foreign investments of capital - e.g. the guarantee by the state to buy at least for 15 years the surplus energy that will be produced by the solar plants.
 The country is aiming to developing its economy sustainably, through increase in the technological potential and productivity.

 China

-China is leading the world in solar PV generation, with the total installed capacity exceeding 200 GW by the end of 2019.
+China is leading the world in solar PV generation, with the total installed capacity exceeding 600 GW by the end of 2023.
 Since overtaking Germany in 2015, China has been #1 in the world in solar power.
 China is the world's largest market for both photovoltaics and solar thermal energy. and in the last few years, more than half of the total PV additions came from the country.
 Solar power in the People's Republic of China is one of the biggest industries and the subsidies by the government have helped in bringing down the cost of solar power, not only in China, but the whole world.
 China also leads the world in solar water heating with 290 GWth in operation at the end of 2014, accounting for about 70% of the total world capacity.
 China's goal is to reach 1,300 GW of Solar Capacity by 2050.